waterproof jackets for men

 Buy Now

 Sounds Italian, right?
-Yes, but no. Baracuta is actually a British brand famous for inventing the G9 Harrington jacket, beloved by everyone from Steven McQueen and James Dean to Brad Pitt and Elvis Presley.
-The company has been around since 1937, as this lightweight, Varsity-inspired, water-resistant jacket proudly displays on its chest.
+Yes, but no. Baracuta is actually a British brand famous for inventing the G9 Harrington jacket, beloved by everyone from Steve McQueen and James Dean to Brad Pitt and Elvis Presley.
+The company has been around since 1937, and the silhouette of this lightweight, water-resistant jacket has barely changed since.

 Buy Now